tagion/core-playnet/README.md

 * Mode 3 - the mode 2 + swap in and out.

 `--net-mode=` set in witch mode to run a network: `internal` - mode0, `local` - mode1.
 `--dart-init` flag shows if it's necessary to set a new Dart database.
-If set it as `true`, the new Dart database will be created.
+If it is set as `true`, the new Dart database will be created.
 If the database is already created, it will be rewritten to a new empty Dart database with this command, and all the previous data will be lost.
-`--dart-synchronize` flag identify if node needs to synchronize database.
-For master node - set `false`.
+`--dart-synchronize` flag identify if the node needs to synchronize database.
+For the master node - set `false`.
-`--dart-path="/data/%dir%/dart.drt"` set a path to database where `%dir%` will be replaced in mode0 with nodeN (N - node number).
+`--dart-path="/data/%dir%/dart.drt"` set a path to the database where `%dir%` will be replaced in mode0 with nodeN (N - node number).
 `--boot` set a path to shared file (used only in mode1).
 `--port` set a port for inter-node communication.
-`--transaction-port=10800` set a port for connection with wallet `--logger-filename` set a path to logger file.
+`--transaction-port=10800` set a port for connection with the wallet.
+`--logger-filename` set a path to the logger file.
 Use `tagionwave --help` to see all the parameters.
 ### tagionwallet CLI

-To create the Dart database containing some tagions, it's necessary to generate a wallet first.
+To create the Dart database containing some tagions, generating a wallet first is necessary.
 The wallet can be generated via the command line or UI application.

 **To generate the tagionwallet via command line, complete the following steps:**